Destination Iran believes that a trip to Iran is “The Journey of Your Life”. I try to explain here why it’s so.

-If you’re interested in learning more about the formation, rise and decline of the Persian Empire, making a journey to Iran will help you achieve this goal.
+If you’re interested in learning more about the formation, rise, and decline of the Persian Empire, making a journey to Iran will help you achieve this goal.
 The center of this ancient global power is at the heart of present Iran.
-Fars province offers plenty of valuable remnants of the antiquity where the emperors used to rule their vast territories.
+Fars province offers plenty of valuable remnants of antiquity where the emperors used to rule their vast territories.
 Persepolis is just one of such locations, which is one of the most famous Iran tourist attractions.

 Pioneers of Architecture